pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 To customize a Professional Workspace:

-1. [Go to the workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) you wish to customize
+1. [Go to the workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) you wish to customize.
 1. Click the **Settings** tab.

 ### Change the Workspace Plan Type

-Refer to [Workspace Plans](guides/account-mgmt/plans/workspace-plans) for information.
+Refer to [Account Plans](guides/account-mgmt/plans/workspace-plans) for information.

 ### Delete a Workspace